ltekme/ltekme/blogs/3.Exploring-CF-APIGW-Lambda-SQS-SNS-ReactJS/README.md

 #### Using Cloudfront as a Path Router

-Please read [pages/CloudFront-as-a-Router/RADME.md](pages/CloudFront-as-a-Router/RADME.md).
-In it details how CloudFront can be used as a path router routing `/api` to API Gateway and `*`(everything else) to S3
+Please read [pages/Using-CloudFront-as-a-Path-Router/RADME.md](pages/Using-CloudFront-as-a-Path-Router/RADME.md).
+In it details how CloudFront can be used as a path router, routing different path to differnt origin